Aisin–Toyota 8-speed automatic transmission: Reduced manufacturing complexity

-Two Reverse Gears R1 Available
+Two reverse gears

-The gearset concept offers 2 reverse gears.
+The gearset concept offers two reverse gears.
 Due to the increasing electronic control of automatic transmissions and engines, a fast reverse gear (i.e. designed to reduce wheel spin) is no longer necessary for problem-free starting in icy conditions (winter mode).
 It is therefore unlikely that car manufacturers will make use of this special option of a dedicated winter mode with an additional reverse gear R2.
-For this reason, the representation of In some data sheets, the gear ratio of R2 is given, presumably a careless error.
+For this reason, the representation of R2 in the tables is shaded gray throughout.
+In some data sheets, the gear ratio of R2 is given, presumably a careless error.

 The direction is reversed in gearset 3, the outer one of the Ravigneaux gearset.
+In the fast reverse gear R2, this part of the Ravigneaux gearset is directly connected to the input (turbine) side.
 To reduce the shaft speed for an appropriate reverse gear R1, the input (turbine) is put through gearset 1 first.
 This reduction corresponds to the ratio of the 3rd gear.
+Therefore, the gear step between the two reverse gears reflects the ratio of the 3rd gear.